Bermuda: Main sights

 Bermuda's pink sand beaches and clear, cerulean blue ocean waters are popular with tourists.
-Many of Bermuda's hotels are located along the south shore of the island.
+A number of Bermuda's hotels are located along the south shore of the island.
 In addition to its beaches, there are a number of sightseeing attractions.
 Historic St. George's is a designated World Heritage Site.
-Scuba divers can explore numerous wrecks and coral reefs in relatively shallow water (typically 30–40 ft in depth), with virtually unlimited visibility.
-Many nearby reefs are readily accessible from shore by snorkellers, especially at Church Bay.
+Scuba divers can explore a number of wrecks and coral reefs in relatively shallow water (typically 30–40 ft in depth), with virtually unlimited visibility.
+A number of nearby reefs are readily accessible from shore by snorkellers, especially at Church Bay.

 Bermuda's most popular visitor attraction is the Royal Naval Dockyard, which includes the National Museum of Bermuda.
 Other attractions include the Bermuda Aquarium, Museum and Zoo, Bermuda Underwater Exploration Institute, the Botanical Gardens and Masterworks Museum of Bermuda Art, lighthouses, and the Crystal Caves with stalactites and underground saltwater pools.
+Somerset Bridge is the world's smallest drawbridge, and Horseshoe Bay and Warwick Long Bay are among the beautiful beaches in Bermuda.

 Non-residents are prohibited from driving cars on the island.
 Public transport and taxis are available or visitors can rent scooters for use as private transport.